domdus/directus-extension-streaming-video-player/README.md

 ## Configuration

 - **Poster Image Field Name**: Name of the field that contains a poster/thumbnail image for player.
 It must be a file field (image) for uploaded images or a string field containing a full image URL.
-If not configured.
 - **Stream Link Field Name**: (File field only) Name of a custom field in relational `directus_files` that contains the stream link.
 This enables the player to play the relational file HLS stream on a collection item detail page, instead of playing the source video file.

 ### Streaming Configuration